42Crunch/eclipse-openapi/openapi-plugin/docs/README.md

 ## Known issues

-- No schema validation
+- No schema validation of OpenAPI files
 - Reference completion is unavailable for external references
 - Generic Text Editor must be a default editor for json / yaml files to use QuickFixes
 - Sometimes Eclipse doesn't show the QuickFix popup, in this case use right click context menu or press **Ctrl+1** shortcut.
-- Platform token is stored encrypted, but can be decrypted using brute force, it is up to a user to keep all workspace data safe and secure.

 ## Feedback